The History of CLCS

 As the community grew, church members expressed their concerns with public education, which neglected the development of a child’s soul.
 They desired to have a school where children could receive academic training while teachers encouraged a growing relationship with Christ.
 Church members also hoped that a school would help them to pass along a spiritual legacy to the next generation.

-God called an extraordinary woman to the task: a Norwegian schoolteacher named Ragnhild Kjeldaas (now Ragnhild Ulrich).
+An important part of our history at CLCS is the extraordinary woman whom God called to the task of beginning our school: a Norwegian schoolteacher named Ragnhild Kjeldaas (now Ragnhild Ulrich).
 She was serving in a Connecticut high school on a Fulbright scholarship.
 Through the invitation of a church elder, she eventually visited Love Inn and received God’s confirmation that she should start the school.
 Despite the time crunch, Kjeldass worked quickly to prepare for students.

 The school started in the Holy Cross Catholic parish building in the nearby town of Dryden in the fall of 1974.
 The one-room school had five students on the first day, all with widely different backgrounds and learning abilities.
 Kjeldaas built an academic program that would lay a foundation for her students’ intellectual, spiritual, and emotional development.
 She believed that unconditional love would unlock the heart of a child.
 Once grounded in this love, the child could learn.
 The school would serve as an extension of the parental training and discipline that the child received at home.